 Drugs are not needed.
-Encourage plenty to drink for cough expectorance.
-If severe dry cough cough supressant syrup could be offered, not to children <10 kg though.

-Home made saline nose drops, administer content of one pipett in each nostril as often as needed o.
-Give parent a plastic pipette, the ones use in lab for capillary blood sampling
+Encourage plenty to drink for cough expectoration.
+If severe dry cough, cough suppressant syrup could be offered, but not to children < 10 kg.
+If congested nose, in breastfed children, breast milk could be squirted in nostrils before nursing.
+Otherwise try homemade saline nose drops (1 ml of salt dissolved in 1 dl of boiled water, make fresh every day): administer content of one plastic pipette in nostrils as often as needed (give parent a plastic pipette, the ones in lab for capillary blood).

-1 pinch (1 ml) of salt dissolved I 1 dl of boiled water.
-Make fresh every day